behappyrightnow/DA-Tools/RevForecast/README.md

 # RevForecast
-Decision Analysis tools for forecasting revenue based on delivery schedules.
+An application for forecasting revenue based on delivery schedules.